 No, the Plant Pathology Graduate Program does not require that you have a prospective advisor before applying.
 However, you are welcome to contact indvidual faculty to inquire about opportunities > Faculty Research Areas

-What if my reference letters, GRE or TOEFL scores, and/or transcripts arrive after the deadline?
+What if my reference letters, English proficiencey scores, or transcripts arrive after the deadline?

 What are important factors for admission?